Scalable Second-order Riemannian Optimization for $K$-means Clustering: Background

-over the \emph{tangent space} of $\cM$ at the point $U$, given by $\rT_{U}\cM=\{\dot{U}\in\bR^{n\times r}:\cA(U\dot{U}^{\top}+\dot{U}U^{\top})+\cB(\dot{U})=0\}$.
 Under LICQ (\ref{eq:manlicq}), every local minimum (and hence the global minimum) is guaranteed to be an $\epsilon$-second-order critical point (for any $\epsilon\ge0$).
 Unfortunately, there is no general-purpose algorithm that is guaranteed to converge to a critical point, due to the need to achieve and maintain feasibility across all iterates.